| Introduction | News

 of DU aerosol or ash via inhalation, ingestion or absorption presents

-9. Depending on the solubility of the particular DU compound in body fluids,
+an internal radiation hazard.9.
+Depending on the solubility of the particular DU compound in body fluids,

 it may also be toxic, particularly to the kidney.